 Many of SA’s park names have Aboriginal language origins.
-Here are eight of them and their First Nation beginnings.
+Here are 10 of them and their First Nation beginnings.

 There are about 360 national parks across South Australia and each of their names have a different story.
 But, did you know that more than 100 are derived from Aboriginal languages?